zontasticality/ar-ontology/data/The Logic of Brouwer and Heyting.md

 This encyclopedia article details the history of Intuitionistic Logic and specifically L. E. J. Brouwer's contributions to the field.

-This is the main source for the [[mentions:Brouwer-Heyting-Kolmogorov Interpretation]] node.
+This is the main source for the [[mention:Brouwer-Heyting-Kolmogorov Interpretation]] node.